ADVENT MESSAGE 2022

 Holy Cross Parish, Georgetown:

-Saturday, December 10th
+Saturday, December 14th

-10 a.m. to 4:30 p.m.
+9:30 a.m. to 4:30 p.m.

-St. Matthew’s Parish, Oakville:
+St. Matthew Parish, Oakville:

-Please note: The last opportunity for the sacrament of reconciliation at Holy Rosary Parish will be Saturday, December 17th from 3:30 pm to 4:30 pm.
-No appointments will be scheduled from December 17th to Christmas.
+Please note: There will be no reconciliations on Tuesday, December 24th.
+The last opportunity for the sacrament of reconciliation at Holy Rosary Parish will be Saturday, December 21st from 3:30 pm to 4:30 pm.
+It is recommended that you attend an earlier reconciliation celebration.

 Masses at Holy Rosary Parish